The Best Carry On Luggage 2020 - From A Frequent, Frequent Flier

 Sturdy, stylish, relatively lightweight and extremely good at wheeling around

 The most versatile, sturdy and stylish suitcase out there.
-Our choice for best cabin luggage.
+Our choice for best carry on luggage.

 Stylish and sturdy.
 Mesh panels inside secure your belongings in place but you can also remove them if needs be.
 There's an inside zipped compartment and outer lock with TSA approved combination code.
 The telescopic handle mechanism is clean and reliable and there's a separate, easy to use handle to lift the bag up the steps.
 It can withstand all weather conditions, has a capacity of 32L and weighs 4.6kg.

 For the fit and able, this protects gear and makes it quick and easy to get about on uneven ground.